Seafarer Overview

 • Part B – Recommended Guidance regarding provisions STCW Convention and its annex

-The STCW Convention and the STCW Code is implemented in South Africa through the Regulations and the South African Maritime Qualifications Code (SAMSA Code)
+The STCW Convention and the STCW Code is implemented in South Africa through the Regulations and the Quality Standards System.

-It also establishes policy for the effective and consistent application of existing and future Legislation.
+The Quality Standards System also establishes policies for the effective and consistent application of existing Legislation.

-The QSS has a large number of documents dealing with the full process of seafarers assessment and certification process.
-The full list of these documents are listed in the GOP-500.0 - Index of Controlled Documents for the SAMSA Code
+The STAC System comprises of a number of processes and procedures to provide for clear requirements to enable consistent service delivery to seafarers and other stakeholders.
+The full list of these documents are listed in the QMS-OG-1000.1 - Index of Controlled Documents for the Training Standards Code

-The documents is a live documents and changes to it are made regularly and stakeholders are advised to use it from the web each time.
+These are living documents and changes to them are made regularly and stakeholders are advised to use it from the website each time.

 Focus Area